 |Buddha with disciples, teaching|

-For the rest of his life, the Buddha travelled around sharing his teachings with many people.
+For the rest of his life, the Buddha traveled around sharing his teachings with many people.
 The teachings of the Buddha exist today as the Buddhist Faith.

 And now, let’s head over to Unknown Mami’s blog, where she hosts this wonderful meme and delight in traveling the world from there, together.

 Have a beautiful Sunday and a great week ahead, dear friends!